zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/ITPro/_index.md

 The Azure Monitor SQL Health Check solution assesses the risk and health of your Windows-based SQL Server instance that is connected to Azure Arc.
 The solution provides a prioritized list of recommendations specific to your deployed server infrastructure.
 Each recommendation provides guidance based on best practices and how to implement the suggested changes.

-ArcBox has one Windows VM running SQL Server that is onboarded as Azure Arc-enabled SQL server (as well as an Azure Arc-enabled server) where the SQL Assessment has been run.
-To use the "SQL Healthcheck" tab of the ArcBox workbooks you need to provide ArcBox's subscription, resource group, and Log Analytics workspace as parameters.
+ArcBox for IT Pros has one Windows VM running SQL Server that is onboarded as Azure Arc-enabled SQL server (as well as an Azure Arc-enabled server) where the SQL Assessment has been run.
+To use the "SQL Healthcheck" tab of the ArcBox for ITPros workbook you need to provide ArcBox's subscription, resource group, and Log Analytics workspace as parameters.

    ![SQL Healthcheck parameters](./sql_healthcheck_parameters.png)